Brest, Belarus

 "ulica 9 Lutego" (9th February) east of the crossing

-a stretch of "ulica 3 Maja" between Steckiewicz St. and Dluga St. was a pedestrian precinct, that was called "Gaz".
-The origin of the name is not quite clear.
 In the passage below from the Book "Brest Unforgettable Town" there is a suggestion that the youth were lured by the street.
 They used to rush to it after classes, saying "Step on the gas!".
 Hence the Polish name "gaz" (gas).

-Brześć posiadał swój deptak nazywany „Gazem", przypuszczalnie dlatego, że młodzież bardzo się nań spieszyła; był to odcinek 3 Maja, między ulicą Steckiewicza a Długą.
+Brześć posiadał swoj deptak nazywany "Gazem", przypuszczalnie dlatego, że młodzież bardzo się nań spieszyła; był to odcinek 3 Maja, między ulicą Steckiewicza a Długą.

-Another version belongs to MOYSEY SARE, who suggests that the Polish name derived from the Yiddish word "gass" (street)
+Another version belongs to Moysey Sare, who suggests that the Polish name derived from the Yiddish word "gass" (street).

 Soviet period